CenturyLinkLabs/building/README.md

 To add an external buildpack, you can specify it with a -b flag.
 For example, here is how to get HHVM working in a Docker container:

-	$ app2container -b https://github.com/hhvm/heroku-buildpack-hhvm.git -f ctlc/buildstep:ubuntu12.04 wordpress
+	$ building -b https://github.com/hhvm/heroku-buildpack-hhvm.git -f ctlc/buildstep:ubuntu12.04 wordpress

-In this case, the standard hhvm buildpack is compiled against Ubuntu 12.04, whereas the default Linux distro in app2container is based on Ubuntu 12.10.
+In this case, the standard hhvm buildpack is compiled against Ubuntu 12.04, whereas the default Linux distro in building is based on Ubuntu 12.10.

 Adding Your Own Packages to the Standard Container
 --------------------------------------------------

 Sometimes you need a few more packages built-in to your container.
 Here is how to do that:

-	$ app2container -i "apt-get update && apt-get install -qy libapache2-mod-php5 php5-mysql php5-memcache php5-curl" wordpress
+	$ building -i "apt-get update && apt-get install -qy libapache2-mod-php5 php5-mysql php5-memcache php5-curl" wordpress

-Or you can save your modifications to a file for a cleaner app2container command.
+Or you can save your modifications to a file for a cleaner building command.

 	$ echo "apt-get update && apt-get install -qy libapache2-mod-php5 php5-mysql php5-memcache php5-curl" > Dockerfile.include
-	$ app2container -f Dockerfile.include wordpress
+	$ building -f Dockerfile.include wordpress

 Creating Your Own Base Containers